QUOTE OF THE DAY

 Believe it or not, SEO is about marketing.
 However, you can’t pay to appear in local search results.
 Although, you may be able to do so in the future.
 Keep in mind that the name of your business, products or services, location, website, email signatures, customer service, page titles, meta descriptions, and search engine listings are marketing.
 It encompasses every connection you have with customers or clients.

 Whatever you do, avoid using Black Hat SEO techniques to increase your website and business’s ranking.
 Hiding links, keyword stuffing, buying not-so-good links, and other tactics is a good way to get your website banned from search engines.
 Do not do it!
-Build your SEO the right way with the right keywords, great content, customer service, and more.
+Build your SEO (search engine optimization) the right way with the right keywords, great content, customer service, and more.

 THE RIGHT CONTENT MATTERS